frankkilcommins/jentic-public-apis/STRUCTURE.md

 # Repository Structure (OAK Standard)

+## NOTE: the Directory Structure for APIs is still under development and will evolve into a structure described (WIP) in STAGING-STRUCTURE.md

 This document describes the standardized directory structure for an Open Agentic Knowledge (OAK) repository.
 This repository follows this standard to organize its API specifications and workflows.

 ## Overview